 Removable Gooseneck Trailers

 Removable Gooseneck trailers, or RGNs, are the most commonly used type of trailer that allows cars to be driven directly onto the trailer and can handle very heavy and irregular sized loads.
 The front of the trailer can be removed, providing a ramp for easy loading.
-Suppose a car hire company needs to move a fleet of cars.
+Suppose a car rental company needs to move a fleet of cars.
 With an RGN, they could drive the vehicles directly onto the trailer, saving time and effort.

 Conestoga Trailers

 Conestoga trailers are typically used for carrying sensitive loads, thanks to their protective covers.
 But when it comes to car transport, an open Conestoga trailer could provide ample space for a car or two while allowing for easy access.
-Imagine a race car team using an open Conestoga to transport their prize-winning vehicle to the following race location.

 Dump Trailers